e enjte, 03 maj 2007

 Brit - There are parts of Iraq that are great for agriculture, but this area is not one of them.
 Otherwise all kinds of items are accepted and needed.
 Baby clothes & toys, children's clothes, games, non-perishable food, baby formula, toiletries, candy (they're crazy about chocolate but it melts so fast here) and on and on.
 Are you going to keep your blog up or start a new one?
 Your summer adventure sounds awesome!

-Brit said...
+Brit tha...

 I dunno.
 It's a long story about the blog, but it's not really mine cus I didn't start it.